University and College Union: Consultation and use of online surveys

 The union has been criticised for its use of online consultations when helping to determine policy.
 Such a survey was used for the general secretary’s proposal to Congress in 2012 that the size of the National Executive Committee be reduced from 70 members to a maximum of 40, to save money on expenses.
 Such consultations were challenged at Congress on the grounds that they ‘encourage people to vote without hearing the debates first’.

-Sub-groups
+Discrimination and harassment claim – "Adult Human Female"

+Two members of UCU made an unsuccessful claim against it for discrimination and harassment in connection with the prevention of the screening of a film "Adult Human Female" which was due to be shown at the University of Edinburgh in 2022.
+The members, who say they have "gender-critical" views, describe the film as looking at the "clash between women’s rights and gender ideology/trans rights".
+UCU said in its defence to the claim: "The conduct of the respondent [UCU] was to highlight its commitment to supporting its members that identify as trans or non-binary.
+The respondent’s conduct was proportionate and in line with its current support for its trans, non-binary and LGBT+ members."

+Electoral sub-groups

+There are several groups that run or endorse candidates for union elections.

+Campaign for UCU Democracy

+Campaign for UCU Democracy describe themselves as "committed to a union that is built on strong principles of union democracy and transparency as well as strategic and tactical thinking".

+Rank and File Network

+The Rank and File Network describes itself as "not aligned to any faction within the union but believe firmly in a member-led union in a meaningful sense" but does make voting recommendations in elections.

-UCU Left caucus
+UCU Commons

-UCU Left is a group of left-wing activists within the union which calls for democratic accountability of union officials.
-It supports strikes, demonstrations and other actions in support of pay, jobs and pensions.
-UCU Left opposes "all forms of racism, sexism, oppression and imperialism."
+UCU Commons describe their common values as being for "equality in all its forms", "transparency", and "Education is a public good".

 UCU Independent Broad Left

-UCU Independent Broad Left is "a group open to all like-minded UCU members who agree to work together to unite the Union around a progressive trade union and equality agenda."
+UCU Independent Broad Left described itself as "a group open to all like-minded UCU members who agree to work together to unite the Union around a progressive trade union and equality agenda."